aemon1407/WEBAPPSECURITY-IMPROVED/README.md

   `"` becomes `&quot;` <br>
   `'` becomes `&#039;` <br> <br>
 - By using htmlspecialchars, the script ensures that any HTML or JavaScript code submitted through the form will be displayed as plain text, rather than being executed by the browser.
 This prevents malicious scripts from running and potentially compromising the security of the website or its users. <br>

+<a id="CSRFprevention"></a>
 ### 5. CSRF Prevention
+- This code snippet is an example of a function designed to prevent Cross-Site Request Forgery (CSRF) attacks in a web application.
+CSRF attacks occur when a malicious actor tricks a user into performing actions on a web application without their knowledge or consent.
+This function helps ensure that any form submission or request comes from an authenticated and legitimate source. <br><br>
+- Snippet from dashboard.php : https://github.com/aemon1407/WEBAPPSECURITY-IMPROVED/blob/fc7f60415b65f40fb5b9dfa5e4ac57190d18330b/admin/dashboard.php#L26-L36 <br>
+- The csrf_check function ensures that any request to the server includes a valid CSRF token, thereby protecting the application from CSRF attacks.
+If the token is missing or invalid, the function responds with a 405 status code and an error message, and halts further execution.
+This helps maintain the security and integrity of user actions within the application. <br>

 <a id="databaseSecurity"></a>
 ### 6. Database Security Principles
 - Using prepared statement and parameter binding to ensure the user input treated as data. <br>
   Snippet from Registration.php https://github.com/aemon1407/WEBAPPSECURITY-IMPROVED/blob/875e27075e5a366fade9704739da60e7942eec24/registration/Registration.php#L50-L61 <br>
   Snippet from login.php https://github.com/aemon1407/WEBAPPSECURITY-IMPROVED/blob/875e27075e5a366fade9704739da60e7942eec24/admin/login.php#L25-L31

 <a id="fileSecurity"></a>
 ### 7. File Security Principles
 Create a .htaccess file to protect from unathourize file access.